 We don’t believe in placing square pegs in round holes.
 Software development isn’t about the “right” or “wrong” way of completing a project.
 There is only the right way for the project in question.

 On your next project, try to weigh your risk tolerance for the software, the budget constraints, and the time-to-market requirements carefully before choosing a model.
-If you need some help, contact us, and we’ll be glad to help you decide which model fits your requirements.
+If you still aren’t sure, contact us, and we’ll be glad to help you decide which model fits your requirements.